GoogleCloudPlatform/terraform-google-secured-data-warehouse/docs/TROUBLESHOOTING.md

 ### Unable to open the Dataflow staging file

-When manually deploying a Dataflow Job on the GCP Console, the following error message is shown in the **Job Logs** section of the Dataflow jobs details page for the Dataflow Job deployed.
+An user deploys a new Dataflow job in the console and the job creation fails.
+Looking at the **Job Logs** section, in the bottom part of the job detail page, there is an error with the message:

 **Error message:**